ImagineThisNHS/ImagineThisNHS.github.io/guidelines/components/background.md

 ## Styling
 Any solid colour and shape will be recognised.

-Gradients are not supported at this time
+This tool currently does not support gradients because their translation into React-Native is not simple and requires the use of an external package.
+One of the gradient colors will be used as a solid background instead.

 ## Naming
-Background elements will need to be named  `background`.
-Additionally, it cannot contains other words such as `background 1` or `white background`.
+Background elements should be named  `background`.
+Additionally, the name should not contain other words such as `background 1` or `white background`.

-However, the case of letters does not affect the recognition of component names; both `Background` and `background` are correct and accepted.
+However, the case of letters does not affect the recognition of component names; both `Background` and `background` are correct and translated into code correctly.

 ## Grouping
 All elements and UI components need to be ordered above the background element within a group.